-In the 224 page book you’ll find location maps, additional useful readings along with numerous photos of each hot spot.
-I hope you find the book to be both inspiring and practical.
+In the 224 page book, you’ll find location maps, additional useful readings along with numerous photos of each hot spot.
+I hope you find the book to be both motivational and practical.

 Where can you buy 125 Nature Hot Spots in Alberta?

 Online you can order from my store on Amazon.
 I hope we inspire you to get out and discover more of Alberta!